-Last year I was working almost full time and had very little time with my daughter, I wrote at the time about the little thing that my 4 year old said which helped me make the decision to leave a well paid job and go back to being a single mum on a low income.
+Last year I was working almost full time and had very little time with my daughter.
+At the time I wrote about the little thing my 4 year old said which helped me make the decision to leave a well paid job to go back to being a single mum on a low income.

-We become embroiled in social media, distracted by the lives of other people and often make comparisons, we lose touch with the real world, with conversations and relationships and replace them with a world of people we’ve never met.
+We become embroiled in social media, distracted by the lives of other people and often make comparisons.
+We lose touch with the real world, with conversations and relationships, and replace them with a world of people we’ve never met.

 You may know that last year I started a challenge to raise money for MS, I thought the challenge was going to be the drive in the old car but in fact the ongoing battle is with completing the book.

 All things considered I have created a new routine which is working to help me get the book published, I then decided that to help me stick to it I would take my desktop computer out of the living room so I am not tempted to work while Lola is at home.
 She has a thirst to learn about the world around us and me sitting staring into a cyber world is not helping her or creating memories for either of us.